 Putting a price on carbon in the economy so that everyone’s decisions take into account greenhouse gas (GHG) emissions and their impacts is an essential measure for meeting the climate change challenge.

 In 2013, Québec set up a cap-and-trade system for greenhouse gas emission allowances (C&T system) to fight climate change.
 Its primary objective is to encourage businesses and citizens to innovate and change their behaviour in order to reduce GHG emissions.

-In 2014, Québec linked its system to California’s as part of the Western Climate Initiative, instantly creating the largest carbon market in North America and the first to be designed and managed by sub-national governments in different countries.
-This market expanded again with the signing of an agreement with Ontario in September 2017, making the link between the Québec, California and Ontario markets official as of January 1, 2018, until Ontario repealed its cap-and-trade regulation on July 3rd, 2018.
-Despite Ontario’s withdrawal, Québec and California are determined to pursue their excellent collaboration and are still committed to maintaining and further developing their regional carbon market.
+In 2014, Québec linked its system to California’s as part of the Western Climate Initiative, thereby creating the largest carbon market in North America and the first to be designed and managed by sub-national governments in different countries.
+This market expanded again with the signing of an agreement with Ontario in September 2017, making the link between the Québec, California and Ontario markets official on January 1, 2018.
+Despite Ontario’s withdrawal when it repealed its cap-and-trade regulation on July 3, 2018, Québec and California are continuing their excellent collaboration and are committed to maintaining and further developing their regional carbon market.

 If you are not able to view the video above, click on the following link: MDDELCC videos available on YouTube .